All Episodes

 There weren't any Republicans around.

-Because the workers said, well, your prepaid card doesn't have enough money on it.
+25 kids went home in tears because the workers said, well, your prepaid card doesn't have enough money on it.

 And the students couldn't pay because they don't have any money.

-Meanwhile, workers have been told never ever again to deny any child a meal.
+Meanwhile, workers have been told never, ever again to deny any child a meal.

-Holly Van Segern, the vice president for marketing and marketing community relations for Whitsons, says the company apologizes and is investigating why one of their workers brought 25 students to tears by refusing them food in scrual.
+Holly Van Segern, the vice president for marketing and marketing community relations for Whitsons, says the company apologizes and is investigating why one of their workers brought 25 students to tears by refusing them food in scruple.

 Well, they didn't pay for it.